Equality and diversity

-What is the Equality Delivery System?
+What is the Equality Delivery System (EDS)?

-The EDS is designed to support NHS commissioners and providers to deliver better outcomes for patients and communities and better working environments for staff, which are personal, fair and diverse.
+First introduced in November 2011 and re-launched as EDS2 in 2013, the EDS is designed to support NHS commissioners and providers to deliver better outcomes for patients and communities and better working environments for staff, which are personal, fair and diverse.
 The EDS is all about making positive differences to healthy living and working lives.

 At the heart of the EDS is a set of 18 outcomes grouped into four goals.
 These outcomes focus on the issues of most concern to patients, carers, communities, NHS staff and Boards.
 It is against these outcomes that performance is analysed, graded and action determined.
 The four EDS goals are:

 - Undeveloped – Red